Skip to main content

 On the next day, which followed the Day of Preparation, the chief priests and Pharisees gathered together to Pilate, saying, "Sir, we remember, while He was still alive, how that deceiver said, 'After three days I will rise.'
 Therefore command that the tomb be made secure until the third day, lest His disciples come by night and steal Him away, and say to the people, 'He has risen from the dead.'
 So the last deception will be worse than the first."
 Pilate said to them, "You have a guard; go your way, make it as secure as you know how."
 So they went and made the tomb secure, sealing the stone and setting the guard.
 (Matthew 27:62–66)

-Here are the same figures Luke calls "chief priests and rulers", now sealing the stone and setting a guard.
-These acts were no fresh episode but the very continuation of their conspiracy.
-The plot that began in council chambers and reached its climax at the cross carried on into the sealing of the tomb.
+In Matthew's account we see the same leaders whom Luke calls "chief priests and rulers" (Luke 24:20), now sealing the stone and setting the guard.
+These acts were no separate episode but the very continuation of their conspiracy.
+The plot that began in their council chamber reached its climax at the cross, yet continued into the sealing of the tomb and the setting of the guard.
 All of it belongs to the same cluster of hostile deeds — the full scope of "these things".

 They ran to tell the apostles, and the report sent ripples of astonishment through the whole company.
-It was in the heat of this very excitement that the disciples spoke: "Today is the third day since these things happened".
+Later that same day, as two of the disciples walked to Emmaus, it was in the heat of this very excitement that they spoke: "Today is the third day since these things happened."
+Their words about "the third day since" were spoken in response to the discovery of the empty tomb.

 Conclusion